djannot/spark-build/docs/kerberos.md

 **Note** This setting `SPARK_MESOS_KRB5_CONF_BASE64` will overwrite/override any settings set with `SPARK_SECURITY_KERBEROS_KDC_HOSTNAME`, `SPARK_SECURITY_KERBEROS_KDC_PORT`, and `SPARK_SECURITY_KERBEROS_REALM`

+### Setting the Spark User

+By default, when Kerberos is enabled, Spark runs as the OS user coresponding to the Kerberos principal.
+For example, the principal "alice@LOCAL" would likely translate to "alice".
+Since "alice" would probably not be available as an OS user, it is recommended to specify the Spark user to be "root" or "nobody" instead:

+    ```
+    --conf spark.mesos.driverEnv.SPARK_USER=<Spark user>
+    ```

 ### Keytab Authentication

 Submit the job with the keytab: